 The addition of 300m, 200m, and 100m swims for the younger 7-12 year olds allows more of the family to get involved and enjoy the open water swimming.

-On top of all that is the crowd favourite Marilyn Jetty Swim, which has raised more than $500,000, over the past seven years, for South Australians impacted by cancer.
+Also a part of the event is the crowd favourite Marilyn Jetty Swim which has raised more than $1,000,000 over the past decades for South Australians impacted by cancer.

 The Channel 7 Brighton Jetty Classic is the major fundraiser for the year, ensuring the Brighton Surf Life Saving Club continues to provide community services it has become known for and maintain and purchase vital capital equipment.